TrisC0/WildernessSurvivalAdventure/README.md

 ### Combat & Survival
 - **Combat System**: Defend yourself from aggressive wolves.
 Craft a sword to fight back more effectively.
 - **Hunting & Cooking**: Hunt wolves for raw meat, then cook it over a campfire for a substantial meal that restores both health and hunger.
+- **Wildlife Hunting**: Hunt rabbits (1 meat, 5 XP), deer (3 meat, 15 XP), and squirrels (1 meat, 3 XP) for food and experience points.
+Animals will flee when you approach, making hunting a challenge!
 - **Resource Gathering**: Chop down trees, mine rocks, forage for berries, and discover rare items like Ancient Gems.

 ### New Features (Latest Update)